Skip to content

 tamulauncher commands.in

-In the above example, tamulauncher will extract the requirements specified in the SLURM script and distribute all the commands over the 480 tasks.
+In the above example, tamulauncher will extract the requirements specified in the SLURM script and distribute all the commands over the 480 cores.

 Example 2: Running multi-threaded (OpenMP) commands